julianvollmer/node-websockets/doc/socket.md

 * `options`, Object, option hash
     * `mask`, Boolean, overwrites the default value of `false`

-The constructor is wrapping the `source` into a `WebSocketStream` instance and then binding to its `head` event.
+The constructor is wrapping the `source` into a `WebSocketCore` instance and then binding to its `head` event.

 ### wssocket.send([message])